X-Streamly/x-streamly-clients/node.js/readme.md

 X-Stream.ly Client
 ==================

-This is a node.js client library for intercting with [X-Stream.ly](http://x-stream.ly)
+This is a node.js client library for interacting with [X-Stream.ly](http://x-stream.ly)

 #### To include